 environment discovery and interference control,

-audio link management (power management, frequency, eventually coding scheme).
+audio link management (power management, frequency, channel coding scheme).

 CEPT Regulatory framework and Background for PMSE systems in the bands 821-832 MHz and 1785-1805 MHz

 This section describes the CEPT regulatory deliverables relevant to PMSE systems in the bands 821-832 MHz and 1785-1805 MHz.
 It should be noted that, as shown in section 3.3, the national regulations for the implementation of PMSE are disparate, which leads to complex processes both for placing products on the market and using the equipment.